Skip to main content

 Visitor Facilities And Travel

-Guaricana National Park is located between the cities of Guaratuba on the coast and the highland city of Curitiba, Parana's capital, approximately 120 kilometers to the northwest.
+Guaricana National Park is located between the city of Guaratuba on the coast and the highland capital Curitiba, approximately 46 kilometers to the northwest.
 Access is via roads connecting the coast with the plateau, including the historic Graciosa Road.
-As a relatively new park, visitor infrastructure is still being developed.
+As a relatively new park, visitor infrastructure is still being developed under ICMBio management.
 Trail access and guided visits can be coordinated through ICMBio.
-The nearest comprehensive tourism services are in Guaratuba and Morretes, the latter a charming historical town famous for its barreado (traditional slow-cooked meat dish).
+The nearest comprehensive tourism services are in Guaratuba and Morretes, the latter a historic town famous for its barreado traditional slow-cooked meat dish.
 Year-round visitation is possible, though trails can be very muddy during heavy rainfall periods.

 Conservation And Sustainability